-31. Environmental focal person of POs along with project head will receive necessary training for conduction of environmental assessment and monitoring of the interventions.
+31. Environmental and social focal person along with project head will receive necessary training for conduction of environmental assessment and monitoring of the interventions.
 PKSF will organize the training sessions for the capacity building of the PO regarding the environmental issues and assessment.